 In addition, the Sharp Diabetes Health Educators cited several impacts of diabetes management that can also create barriers.
 "Diabetes," one focus group participant explained, "is a never-ending disease that includes a long journey of self-management.
 This takes a toll on the patient's psyche as well as their work and family life."
 Sharp Diabetes Health Educators described diabetes patients as, at times, feeling isolated and lonely.
-They experience, health educators said, a great deal of stigma - they are
+They experience, health educators said, a great deal of stigma - they are blamed for their disease and feel guilt and shame as a result.

-&lt;sup>22 Most plans with Medicare prescription drug coverage (Part D) have a coverage gap (called a "donut hole").
-This means that after the individual and their insurance plan have spent a certain amount of money for covered prescriptions, the individual must pay all costs out-of-pocket for their prescriptions up to a yearly limit.
-Once the individual has spent up to the yearly limit, their coverage gap ends and their insurance plan helps pay for covered prescriptions again.
-Source: https://www.healthcare.gov/glossary/donut-hole- medicare-prescription-drug/ blamed for their disease and feel guilt and shame as a result.
 At times, this stigma is reinforced by physicians.
 Families, participants said, may not be supportive of dietary changes.
 The associated co-morbidities, including cardiovascular issues, kidney issues, neuropathy, and vision issues are also impactful.
 Attempting to manage their health, focus group participants emphasized, can therefore cause diabetes patients to feel overwhelmed and depressed.

-Feedback regarding the most important SDOH was also obtained from Sharp Insight Community survey participants (see Appendix R), and this feedback had profound implications for chronic health conditions.
+Feedback regarding the most important SDOH was also obtained from Sharp Insight Community survey participants (see Figure 14), and this feedback had profound implications for chronic health conditions.
 Notably, among 14 choices, health behaviors (diet, physical and sexual activity, tobacco and substance use) were ranked as the third most important SDOH impacting the community.
-According to the County of San Diego Health and Human Services Agency (HHSA), lack of physical activity and poor nutrition are risk factors for obesity, while poor diet, physical inactivity and tobacco use contribute to heart disease and diabetes.
-All three of these health conditions - obesity, heart disease and diabetes - were identified as priority health conditions in the SMV and HASD&IC 2019 CHNAs.
+According to the County of San Diego Health and Human Services Agency (HHSA), lack of physical activity and poor nutrition are risk factors for obesity27, while poor diet, physical inactivity and tobacco use contribute to heart disease and diabetes28.
+All three of these health conditions - obesity, heart disease and diabetes - were identified as priority health conditions in the SCHHC and HASD&IC 2019 CHNAs.